collectionscms/collections/README.md

 ## ⭐ What is Superfast

-Open-source Headless CMS built with React, Node.js, RDB.
+Open source Headless CMS built with React, Node.js, RDB.
 We are planning an importer to make the transition from a legacy CMS.

 ### Features

-- 📚 Support English/日本語
+- 📚 Support English / 日本語
 - 😻 Markdown can be used (with GitHub flavored markdown)
 - 🌒 Support light-mode/dark-mode
 - 📱 Responsive Design